Adopting and Adapting Agility

 Who Should Attend

 Anyone interested in adopting or adapting agile methods.
-The course has a software focus, but it can be adapted for non-software development.
-The course is offered in various locations but most often it is done on site.
+The course has a software focus, but can be adapted for non-software development.
+The course is offered in various locations, but is most often conducted on-site.

 Please note: Cancellations with less than 2 weeks prior notice will not be refunded.